-Last review: August 2021
+Last review: April 2025

-Next review due: August 2022
+Next review due: April 2027

-Reviewed by: Director for Pastoral Care and Well-being HR Administrator
+Reviewed by: Vice Principal, Staff and Curriculum

 1. Background

 d'Overbroeck's is firmly committed to equality and diversity in all areas of our work.
 As part of the school's responsibilities under the Equality Act 2010, we have a duty to promote equality of opportunity as well as tackling unlawful discrimination.
 We believe that embracing diversity results in a happy, more productive work force and promotes positive and healthy attitudes in our modern multi-cultural world.